-The parameter 1003def, 2003def, 3003def, and 4003def, specifies transitive triplet effects where the transitive triplet is weighted by the similarity between two actors on actor variable number def: for code 1003def between actors i and j, for 2003def between actors i and h, for 3003def between actors j and h, and for 4003def by the product of the similarity between actors i and h and the similarity between actors j and h.
-Analogously, the parameter 11003def, 12003def, 13003def, and 14003def, specifies transitive triplet effects where the transitive triplet is weighted by dyadic variable number def: for code 11003def for actors i and j, for 12003def for actors i and h, and for 13003def for actors j and h, and for 14003def by the product of the dyadic variable for actors i and i and i and for actors i and i and for actors i and i and i and for actors i and i and
+The parameter 1003def, 2003def, 3003def, and 4003def, specifies transitive triplet effects where the transitive triplet is weighted by the similarity between two actors on actor variable number def: for code 1003def between actors i and j, for 2003def between actors i and h, for 3003def between actors j and h, and for 4003def by the product of the similarity between actors iand h and the similarity between actors j and h.
+Analogously, the parameter 11003def, 12003def, 13003def, and 14003def, specifies transitive triplet effects where the transitive triplet is weighted by dyadic variable number def: for code 11003def for actors i and j, for 12003def for actors i and h, and for 13003def for actors j and h.
+The dyadic variables here are not centered!!
+For example, for the first actor variable, code 1003001 will define the transitive triplets effect weighted by the similarity between actors i and j on the first actor variable.